-The backbone of our K-8 curriculum is the Core Knowledge Sequence (CKS) (not to be confused with the Common Core).
+The backbone of Monarch's K-8 curriculum is the Core Knowledge Sequence (CKS) (not to be confused with the Common Core).
 The CKS is the result of the pioneering work of education reformer E. D. Hirsch.
 Two basic ideas animate this sequence.
 The first is that literacy depends upon background knowledge.
 The more you know about a subject, the easier it is to learn more about that subject.
 The second is that a citizen republic requires individuals with sufficient common knowledge to communicate effectively.
 The Core Knowledge Sequence was designed to meet both needs.
-It offers a coherent, knowledge-rich curriculum beginning in Kindergarten.
-Each year, students gain a wealth of content knowledge in history, literature, science, art, and music.
+It offers a coherent, knowledge-rich curriculum beginning in kindergarten.
+Each year, students gain a wealth of knowledge in history, literature, math, science, art, and music.
 What is more, each year builds on the previous one to avoid gaps or redundancies.

 Click here to download the Core Knowledge Sequence (pdf).